Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 Another company with integrity and useful gear is NextLight.
 They only offer three lights, and one of their lights (the Mega), is equivalent to a double-ended HID HPS, so you need high ceilings and/or very short plants to use it.

 NextLight is intriguing, because they’ve chosen a pure white color spectrum.
 This contrasts sharply with the spectral choices of most other LED manufacturers, whose lights spike up at specific parts of the visible light wavelength range.
-We’re in the process of procuring a NextLight for testing, and will let you know the results, but commercial grower friends of ours who are using the NextLight Mega report good results.
+We’ve just completed our tests of NextLight gear.
+We’re very impressed, so stay tuned for a separate article about how their lights performed in our grow ops.

 Another company we recommend is Lush Lighting.
-Lush owner Matt Johnson is a charming, honest, and super-intelligent guy who spent years researching photons, electrical engineering, grow lights, and cannabis photochemisty before he designed his grow lights.
+Lush owner Matt Johnson is an honest, and super-intelligent guy who spent years researching photons, electrical engineering, grow lights, and cannabis photochemisty before he designed his grow lights.

 When you talk to Matt about why his lights outperform brands that cost more and are better-known, he launches into a lengthy discourse about xanthophyll, carotenes, phycobilin proteins, photon flux, and other complex topics.